LydiaBer/pheno_study/analysis/plotting/README.md

 ## Automated production of paper plots from ntuples
 Simply run the script ```runMe_for_paper_results.sh``` to obtain the 1D and 2D chi square plots in ```figs/``` directory for the paper.
-This script shows the sequence of scripts one needs to run.
+Please see this script to see the sequence of scripts one needs to run.

 ## Hadding input ROOT files